Anita Heiss: Present

-Appointed in 2021, Heiss is Professor of Communications at the Aboriginal and Torres Strait Islander Studies Unit, University of Queensland.
+Appointed in 2021, Heiss was Professor of Communications at the Aboriginal and Torres Strait Islander Studies Unit, University of Queensland but resigned in May 2026 following the university's decision to pulp Bila by Jazz Money.

 Other roles and activities

 In 1993, Heiss, along with writers Jared Thomas and Kerry Reed-Gilbert (the latter also a good friend), participated in a writers' workshop at which they discussed the germ of an idea which would become the First Nations Australia Writers Network.

 From 1998 until 2004, and again from 2007, she was on the management committee of the Australian Society of Authors (ASA).

 From 2001 until 2003 she was Communications Adviser for the Aboriginal and Torres Strait Islander Arts Board of the Australia Council for the Arts.

 Heiss was chair of Gadigal/Koori Radio until September 2008.

 She was a witness in Eatock v Bolt, a 2011 decision of the Federal Court of Australia which held that two articles written by columnist and commentator Andrew Bolt and published in The Herald Sun newspaper had contravened section 18C, of the Racial Discrimination Act 1975.
 Bolt had accused Heiss and other Aboriginal people of "choosing" their identity for personal benefit.

 In 2011 Heiss was a board member for the National Aboriginal Sporting Chance Academy, and an ambassador for Indigenous Literacy Day and for the Books in Homes program.
 She has been an advocate for the National Centre of Indigenous Excellence, a social enterprise in Sydney.
 In 2015 Heiss became an ambassador for the Worawa Aboriginal College.

 Heiss was appointed to the State Library of Queensland board in 2017.
 As of 2021 she is not on the board, but a member of the Indigenous Advisory Group, an independent advisory group to the Library Board.

 Heiss is Ambassador of the GO Foundation (founded by Adam Goodes, Michael O'Loughlin and James Gallichan); and the Sydney Swans Australian rules football club.

 She also runs her own communications business, Curringa Communications.

+In 2023, Heiss launched Bundyi, a First Nations imprint with Simon & Schuster.
+The imprint, named after a Wiradjuri word meaning “to share with me”, focuses on publishing works by First Nations authors, with titles written, edited and designed by First Nations creatives.
+In her role as Publisher-at-Large, Heiss commissions both fiction and non-fiction titles.